sludovicdelys/sludovicdelys/README.md

 # Bonjour !
 My name Sabrina 🧝🏽‍♀️

-As a bilingual 🇬🇧/🇺🇸 full-stack developer with extensive international experiences, I am driven by a strong desire to enhance user experiences and am always eager to tackle new challenges in technology.
+I'm bilingual full-stack developer with extensive international experiences, I am driven by a strong desire to enhance user experiences and am always eager to tackle new challenges in technology.

-I'm actively seeking a **work-study** contract that will allow me to further develop my skills in **Java and Angular**, as I continue to grow in my ability to balance technical challenges with impactful user-centric design.

 ## 🌍 About Me

-Born from a global upbringing across Mali, Senegal, Côte d’Ivoire, South Africa, the U.S., and Guinea, my international perspective fuels my work in tech, bringing diverse insights into user-centric product development.
+Having lived and thrived in diverse environments across Mali, Senegal, Côte d’Ivoire, South Africa, the U.S., and Guinea, I bring a unique, global perspective to technology and product development.

-I hold a licence as a **Concepteur Développeur d'Application** from O'clock, labeled Grande École du Numérique.
+I hold a licence as a **Concepteur Développeur d'Application** from O'clock and have professionnal experience as a **front-end developer** at **[Elao](https://www.elao.com/)**.

-My professional journey includes significant experience as a **front-end developer** at **[Elao](https://www.elao.com/)**, where I honed my technical skills and contributed to various projects.
+Currently, I volunteer in leading the Gyn&Co platform redesign, focusing on improving user interaction and accessibility.

 ## 🧰 Technologies and Environments